lifeitech/iconic-resume/README.md

 - Two-column A4 layout.
 - LinkedIn style thumbnails and icons.
-- Can add links to social media, code repo, papers, projects etc.
+- Can add links to social media, code repos, papers, projects etc.
 - Separation of contents with formats.
 All contents are placed in [_config.yml](/_config.yml).
 All styles are defined in [style.scss](/style.scss).
 - Lightweight.